issalab/mkturk/public/mkturk/readme.md

 SameDifferent (default = 0 --> no choice screen, only test): SameDifferent > 0 indicates a Same-Different task so that last screen is a new choice screen with same (circle) and different (square) buttons.
 Test image extinguishes after scenedurationMS milliseconds, followed by TestOFF pause, followed by choice screen.
 If KeepTestON=1, then test image is on for scenedurationMS milliseconds and then remains on for choice screen

 VisualSearch (default = 0 --> randomly choose from test bag): VisualSearch > 0 will select test image with same index as sample image.
 This means that each sample image is paired with a correct test image which allows the user to dictate the location of the appropriate choice in an image-by-image manner as required for a search task.
-To create a Visual Search task, want to specify only one sample bag and one test bag and should set TASK.KeepSampleON = 1 so that have distractors.
-Otherwise test will only show one item and response is easy (correct as long as touch that item).
+To create a Visual Search task, want to specify only one sample bag and one test bag and should set TASK.KeepSampleON = 1 so that have distractors and set sample bag duration to 0 so that don't separately show distractors (mkturk handles sample duration 0 interpreting it as skip sample display).
+Otherwise, without 0 duration sample, will reveal location of distractors, and without keeping sampleON, test will only show one item and response is easy (correct as long as touch that item).
 To punish touching outside of the one item, set TASK.ChoiceOutsideGracePeriod=0.
 You can also set TASK.ChoiceTimeOut to be short to encourage a speeded response.

 ___________________________________________________________________________